ScooloV/bbpedia/docs/dungeon_bowl/rules_and_regulations.md

 **Line of sight**

-T][o determine if one player can see another, we ne«]
+To determine if one player can see another, we ne«

 -

-[determine if it has Line of Sight.
+determine if it has Line of Sight.
 A player is straiphr'd t0 haVe L'ne of Sight to another player ifa they are can be drawn from the centre of the square model kln' t0 the centre of the square that the other f the S